fastlane/fastlane/fastlane/lib/fastlane/actions/docs/upload_to_testflight.md

     - `FASTLANE_ITUNES_TRANSPORTER_USE_SHELL_SCRIPT=true`
     - `FASTLANE_ITUNES_TRANSPORTER_PATH=/usr/local/itms` (_or the path where Transporter is installed_)

+_Note: fastlane will temporarily save the upload credentials in `$HOME/.appstoreconnect/private_keys/`.
+Any other files in that directory will be deleted upon upload completion._

 ## List builds

 To list all builds for specific application use